Business Finance (11215.2)

 Special assessment requirements

-submit all assessment items marked as mandatory
+- submit/ present all assessment items marked as mandatory

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.